nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-8.md

 ## Advice and warnings

 - When you earn 25,000g in total, Demetrius will visit The Farm.
 He will give you a choice between mushrooms and fruit bats.
 Choose mushrooms.
-Once you've made the choice you will generally want to check [The Cave](https://stardewvalleywiki.com/The_Cave) every other day for [Mushrooms](https://stardewvalleywiki.com/Foraging).
+Once you've made the choice you will generally want to check [The Cave](https://stardewvalleywiki.com/The_Cave) every day for [Mushrooms](https://stardewvalleywiki.com/Foraging).
 - It is possible, although unlikely, to reach Fishing level 10 today if you are very skilled and lucky.
 If you reach it today, choose the [Angler](https://stardewvalleywiki.com/Fishing#Fishing_Skill) profession.

 ## Instructions